MAIF/thoth/readme.md

 </p>

 This repository provides tools to implement event sourcing in your application.

+It guaranties that:
+* Events will be written in the database before being published in Kafka
+* Publication in Kafka will be reattempted until it succeeds

+It provides capabilities of defining two types of projections:
+* "Transactional" projections, that are updated in the same transaction as the events
+* "Eventually consistent" projections, updated asynchronously by consuming Kafka

+It also allows storing snapshots of the application state, for scenarios that implies lot of events.

 These libs are based on :
  * Vavr for functional stuff (immutable `List`, `Either`, `Future`)
  * Akka stream for reactive streams